jeffgortmaker/pyblp/docs/examples.rst

 The initialized problem can be solved with :meth:`Problem.solve`.
 We'll use the same starting values as :ref:`Nevo (2000) <n00>`.
 By passing a diagonal matrix of ones as starting values for :math:`\Sigma`, we're choosing to optimize over only variance terms.
 Similarly, zeros in the starting values for :math:`\Pi` mean that those parameters will be fixed at zero.

-To solve the problem, we'll use a non-default unbounded optimization routine that is similar to the default one in Matlab used by :ref:`Nevo (2000) <n00>`.
+To solve the problem, we'll use a non-default unbounded optimization routine that is similar to the default one in Matlab often used to replicate the paper.
 For the sake of speed in this example, we'll only perform one GMM step.

 .. ipython:: python